Onibaba (film): Production

 They had a rule that if somebody left they would not get any pay, to keep the crew motivated to continue.
 Shindo included dramatized scenes of the dissatisfaction on the set as part of the 2000 film By Player.

 To film night scenes inside the huts, they would put up screens to block the sun, and changing the shot would require setting the screens in a completely different spot.

 Kaneto Shindo said that the effects of the mask on those who wear it are symbolic of the disfigurement of the victims of the Atomic bombings of Hiroshima and Nagasaki, the film reflecting the traumatic effect of this visitation on post-war Japanese society.

 A makeshift tower where crew members could climb to look down and film using crane shots was built.
 The tower was tall enough to get a look around the entire field.

 The film contains some sequences filmed in slow motion.

 The scenes of the older woman descending in to the hole had to be shot using an artificial "hole" built above ground with scaffolding, since holes dug in the ground at the location site would immediately fill with water.

 Score

 Onibaba's score is by Shindo's long-term collaborator Hikaru Hayashi.
 The background and title music consists of Taiko drumming combined with jazz.

 Release

 Onibaba was released in Japan on November 21, 1964, where it was distributed by Toho.
 The film was released in the United States by Toho International with English subtitles on February 4, 1965.
 An English-dubbed version was produced by Toho, but any actual release of it is undetermined.
 On the film's initial theatrical release in the United Kingdom, the film was first rejected by the BBFC on its first submission, and then released in a heavily edited form after its second submission."

 Home media

 It was released as a Region 1 DVD on March 16, 2004, in the Criterion Collection.
-A Region 2 DVD was released in 2005 as part of the Masters of Cinema series.
+On October 5, 2021, Criterion released a Blu-ray version using the same master as the DVD.
+A Region 2 DVD was released in 2005 as part of the Masters of Cinema series, with a Blu-ray release in 2013.